SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: Introduction

 \section{Introduction}

-Recent advances in speech synthesis have enabled systems that produce natural, human-like speech \cite{du2024cosyvoice, zhang2024covomix, defossez2024moshi}.
+Recent advances in speech synthesis have enabled systems that produce natural, human-like speech \cite{du2024cosyvoice, zhang2024covomix, defossez2024moshi, lee2026spokenus}.
 These technologies enable diverse applications including voice assistants \cite{apple_intelligence}, voice-overs in podcast generation \cite{notebooklm} and movies \cite{WatchTheSkies2025}, and conversational agents \cite{openai_gpt4o_2024}.
-A fundamental requirement for these systems is maintaining consistent speaker identity~\cite{Mullennix1990Stimulus}, that is, preserving acoustic characteristics such as timbre, pitch, and voice quality across all utterances in a multi-turn conversation.
-This is particularly important in the speech synthesis of multiple conversation participants, such as voice-overs in movies.
+A fundamental requirement for these systems is maintaining consistent speaker identity~\cite{Mullennix1990Stimulus}, that is, preserving acoustic characteristics such as timbre, pitch, and voice quality across all utterances in a multi-turn dialogue.
+This is particularly important in the speech synthesis of multiple dialogue participants, such as voice-overs in movies.
 However, achieving this consistency across long-form, multi-turn dialogues remains challenging~\cite{xie-etal-2025-towards_speech_synthesis}.
 Even recent models suffer from speaker confusion~\cite{borsos2023audiolm, zhang2024covomix}, timbre drift~\cite{ju2024naturalspeech}, and voice quality variations~\cite{park2025longform}.
-These inconsistencies necessitate reliable verification methods to assess speaker consistency in generated speech.
+These failures are particularly difficult to catch because they emerge only across turns --- a single generated utterance may sound natural in isolation, yet be clearly inconsistent when heard in the context of the full dialogue.
+This necessitates reliable verification methods that can assess speaker consistency at the dialogue level.